pzczxs/DoiCleaner/README.md

 Various DOI errors of cited references in the WoS database are deeply analyzed and a cleaning approach is put forward to alleviate the extent of DOI errors of cited references by [Xu et al. (2019)](https://doi.org/10.1007/s11192-019-03162-4).
 This tool implements the cleaning approach.
 Please refer to [Xu et al. (2019)](https://doi.org/10.1007/s11192-019-03162-4) for more details.
 ## 2. License
-DoiCleaner is a free JAVA tool; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+DoiCleaner is a free JAVA tool; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-StudentGrouper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+DoiCleaner is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with MLSSVR; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA.
+You should have received a copy of the GNU General Public License along with DoiCleaner; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA.

 ## 2. How to Use StudentGrouper